Rayc940/ece5160-fast-robot/lab7/lab.md

         P = P_pred
 ```

-When the raw TOF data and the Kalman Filter estimate were plotted on the same graph, the estimated distance followed the same overall trend but was much smoother, making it better for control.
-This showed that the Kalman Filter was successfully added to the Artemis controller and replaced the linear extrapolation method from the previous lab.
+When the raw TOF data and KF estimate were plotted on the same graph, the estimated distance followed the same overall shape but was smoother.
+This showed that the Kalman Filter was successfully added.

 <p align="center">
   <img src="../img/lab7/kf_dist_run.png" width="80%">